camilleAmaury/R_data_analysis_project/README.md

 # returns
-nantes_pca$centers #the clusters' center points as a matrix nantes_pca$clusters #cluster's membership of individuals as a vector
+nantes_pca$centers #the clusters' center points as a matrix nantes_pca$clusters #cluster's membership of individuals as a vector nantes_pca$k #the choosen k cluster (automatic or not depending if k specified or not)
 ```

 <br/>